Contact details

 If you have any questions about our internship programs, please email: info@projectseagrass.org.

 Occasionally we offer work experience for those under 18 years old.
 This is subject to staff availability.
-Please email: info@projectseagrass.org if you are interested.
+Please email:

-Check out our careers page where we will post information about any current vacancies.
+Check out our Careers page where we will post information about any current vacancies.
 You can also follow us on LinkedIn and other social media platforms where we will post if there are any upcoming job opportunities.

-In the meantime, why not sign up for our volunteer database found here.
+In the meantime, why not sign up for our volunteer database found here

 Seagrass meadows are found in the shallow, sheltered areas of our coast and can be found either intertidal (uncovered daily by seawater, as the tide goes in and out) or subtidal (always under the water).
 Seagrasses prefer sheltered places, such as shallow bays, lagoons, and estuaries (sheltered areas where rivers flow into the sea), where waves are limited and light and nutrient levels are high.

 Thank you!
 If you would like to donate, you can do so directly via our website by clicking here.
-You can give a one off gift or set up a regular gift.

-Whether you are running a marathon, baking cakes or having donations instead of gifts, there are a few easy ways you can support Project Seagrass.
-Most of our supporters choose to use JustGiving as it’s easy to set up and the money comes direct to the charity.
+as it’s easy to set up and the money comes direct to the charity.
 Others prefer to request a fundraising tin from us, collect cash and to take it to the bank with our bank details which you can find here:

 Account Number: 6568 5282